UofT-DSI/applying_statistical_concepts/05_instructional_team/markdown_slides/8_k_fold_cross_validation.md

 -   _**♦️LOOCV is less biased♦️**_ in its estimation of the test error rate since it trains the model on more observations.

--   _**♦️LOOCV has a test error estimate that has higher variance♦️**_ than $k$-fold CV ($k < n$)

--   the models in the LOOCV process are fit with nearly identical training sets

 ---

-# Comparing LOOCV and $k$-fold CV
+# Comparing LOOCV and $k$-fold CV Continue

+- **♦️LOOCV has a test error estimate that has higher variance♦️** than $k$-fold CV ($k < n$)
--   thus, each test error result is much more correlated with one another than they would be for $k$-fold CV
+    - The models in the LOOCV process are fitted with *nearly* identical training sets thus each test error result is much more correlated with one another than they would be for $k$-fold CV

--   averaging highly correlated quantities has a higher variance than if they were not correlated
+    - Averaging highly correlated quantities has a higher variance than if they were not correlated

 Thus, there is a bias-variance trade-off when it comes to choosing $k$ for $k$-fold cross-validation.
 Typically $k = 5$ or $k = 10$ is used.